alsersan/cleverpost/README.md

 ## Details

+### General

+- CRUD application to create and edit/delete posts.
+- Initial posts are fetched from JSONplaceholder, and edited/deleted locally.
+- React + Typescript used.

 ### Design

 - Fully responsive.
 - Custom made (no external libraries).
-- Just 2 colors (primary and secondary), following Cleverpy's color scheme.
+- Just 2 colors (primary and secondary).
 - Subtle CSS animations and transitions, including a loading spinner.

 ### State Management

-- Redux was used to store the api data.
+- Redux and Redux Toolkit was used to store the api data.
 - React Context was used to store the language selection.
 - The data from the logued user was not stored locally, since Auth0 provides hooks to access it from any component.